us govt fedramp fisma

 Why?
 Because I think a lot of the points they are making are also true about the field of Psychometrics and our innovation.
 They summarize their point in six bullet points that they suggest present a troubling direction for their field.
 Though honestly, I suppose a lot of Academia falls under these, while some great innovation is happening over on some free MOOCs and the like because they aren’t fettered by the chains of the purely or partially academic world.

-• an overemphasis on theory
+• An overemphasis on theory

-• a proliferation of, and fixation on, trivial methodological minutiae
+• A proliferation of, and fixation on, trivial methodological minutiae

-• a suppression of exploration and a repression of innovation
+• A suppression of exploration and a repression of innovation

-• an unhealthy obsession with publication while ignoring practical issues
+• An unhealthy obsession with publication while ignoring practical issues

-• a tendency to be distracted by fads
+• A tendency to be distracted by fads

-• a growing habit of losing real-world influence to other fields.
+• A growing habit of losing real-world influence to other fields

 So what is psychometrics supposed to be doing?